lisaorii/lisaorii.github.io/_pages/research.md

 I have led and engaged in research projects in various fields.
 Here are a few of my favorite ones!
 A full list of my research projects are in my [CV](https://docs.google.com/viewer?url=https://github.com/lisaorii/cv/raw/main/LisaOrii_CV.pdf).

 ## Sidewalk Accessibility and Social Inequity
-Exploring crowdsourced labeling datasets of sidewalks to examine the correlations between sidewalk accessibility and socio-demographics.
+Exploring crowdsourced labeling datasets of sidewalks to examine the correlations between sidewalk accessibility and socio-demographics. <br />
 Advised by *Professor Jon E. Froehlich* (University of Washington)

 ## Designing for Speech Practice Systems